allingeek/pollendina/README.md

 * The calling container installs the returned certificate and private key (either keep it in memory or write it encrypted to a volume).
 * Pollendina should then store the certificate as a result of the CSR signing action.
 Signing calls are idempotent.
 Since the private key material is never transmitted there is no risk in returning the certificate after approval has lapsed.

+## Resources

+There is a great answer on StackOverflow that goes over running a certificate authority, and creating certificates at: http://stackoverflow.com/questions/21297139/how-do-you-sign-certificate-signing-request-with-your-certification-authority